GioF71/mpd-alsa-docker/README.md

 Date|Major Changes
 :---|:---
+2022-11-12|Building mpd in docker images takes a long time, so only bullseye and jammy images are built.
+But you can build your own variants!
+2022-11-12|Patched version available, with support for upsampling 2022-11-12|MPD built from source
 2022-11-01|Support for scrobbling service credentials in discrete files 2022-10-31|Added `--pull=always` to docker run command for systemd pulse service 2022-10-30|Docker pull before container stop for systemd pulse service